bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/Serverless-and-Application-Services.md

 * They run in Stateless and Ephemeral environments - duration billing.
 * Event-driven - consumption only when being used.
 * FaaS is used where possible for compute functionality.
-* Managed services are use where possible.
+* Managed services are used where possible.

 ## Simple Notification Service (SNS)

 * Public AWS Service - network connectivity with Public Endpoint.
 * Coordinates the sending and delivery of messages.
 * Messages are less than or equal to 256KB payloads.
-* SNS Topcis are the base entity of SNS - permissions and configurations.
+* SNS Topics are the base entity of SNS - permissions and configurations.
 * A Publisher sends messages to a Topic.
 * Topics have Subscribers that receive messages.
 * HTTP(s), Email(-JSON), SQS, Mobile Push, SMS Messages, and Lambda.
-* SNS used across AWS for notifications (example, CloudWatch and CloudFormation).
+* SNS used across AWS for notifications (example; CloudWatch and CloudFormation).

 Notes ...